 A few years ago, we held an event inviting local residents to come along and talk to us about what they wanted to see in the park.
 We talked to them about new uses for the depot buildings at the Atkins Road end of the park.
 Lots of people wanted there to be a café in the park.
 The Friends would be very willing to work with anyone who has ideas about how to make this happen.

-You may have noticed some new gates in the park – at the Atkins Road end and a smaller one to the community garden.
+You may have noticed some new gates in the park – at the Poynders and Atkins Road entrances and a smaller one to the community garden.
 A long time ago, back in 2008, Clapham Park Project held a competition for local children to design new gates for the park.
 The winning design was published in CPP’s magazine, Park Life, but that is as far as it went at that time.
 There was never enough money or energy to turn the design into a reality.
-But some money eventually came long – from contributions made by developers to the Council as part of the planning process – and the gates are now being installed.
-New gates for the Poynders Road end of the park are currently being fabricated and we look forward to their installation to give the park the presence it deserves on the South Circular.
+But some money eventually came long – from contributions made by developers to the Council as part of the planning process – and the gates have now been installed.
+We feel that they are all a great improvement on what was there previously.
+And we are grateful to whoever designed them – please tell us if you know who it was!

 A big part of the activities of the Friends group is the running of the community garden near the Poynders Road entrance to the park.
 You can read more about the community garden here.